 -

 They paid me for this one script I now link to.
-I re-read it now and it’s not so great to me, having been written fifteen years ago.
+I re-read it now and it’s not so great to me, having been written fifteen years ago and not gone through its final round of edits.
 If you’ve read my Image Comics book Mara you will see how I recycled some of the ideas for that.
 But for all its faults, here it is:

 This is the script, offered for free from my writing portfolio.